shenriques/SimpleFastPyAPI-Fork/README.md

 {"message": "User deleted successfully"}
 ```

-### Add a new book
+### Create a new book

-Adds a new user to the system.
+Adds a new book to the system.
 The request body should include a JSON object with the following properties:

   - `title` (string, required): the name of the book
   - `author` (string, required): the author address of the book